 I had a wounded Gurkha, shot to bits in great pain, and dying.
 After agonizing for a bit, I gave him a lethal dose of morphia ...
 The Gurkhas were amazing, they just accepted it ...
 To my horror I found another very seriously wounded Gurkha.
 I said, "I've just had to do it."
 George looked at me as if to say "You do it again."
 I protested, "There's no way I'm going to do it twice."
 He gave the chap a lethal dose.

-the end of May the bulk of the surviving Chindits were back at Imphal,
+By the end of May the bulk of the surviving Chindits were back at

-while a few stragglers escaped through Fort Hertz to the north or even into China.
+Imphal, while a few stragglers escaped through Fort Hertz to the north or even

 The first Chindit expedition merely inconvenienced the Japanese while suffering heavy casualties.
 Of the 3000 men who crossed the Chindwin in February, 2182 made it back to India by June.
+Only six hundred of these were fit for further military service.
 Some 450 had been killed in action, 430 were taken prisoner by the Japanese, and 120 men of the Burma Rifles were allowed to disband and return to their homes.
 Even one of Wingate's best column commanders, Major Bernard Fergusson (5 Column), admitted that the operation had achieved (Roberts 2011):

 ... not much that was tangible.
 What there was became distorted in the glare of publicity soon after our return.
 We blew up bits of railway, which did not take long to repair; we gathered some useful Intelligence; we distracted the Japanese from some minor operations and possibly from some bigger ones; we killed a few hundreds of an enemy which numbers eighty millions; we proved that it was feasible to maintain a force by supply dropping alone.